gitrdm/prolog_scripting/THREAD-SAFETY.md

 - [ ] I will implement the small `streams` mutex change and run the test-suite (fast, low-risk). — (recommended next action)
 - [ ] Or: if you prefer the documentation-first route, I will mark `THREAD-SAFETY.md` as the design proposal and we can review it before coding.

+## Test helpers and semantic comparators (test guidance)

+After the `clauses` storage was refactored to an atomic-swap model (`clausesHolder` + `getClauses`/`setClauses` on `userDefined`), some tests that compared expected `*userDefined` values directly started failing intermittently.
+Those failures were not functional bugs but false negatives caused by comparing internal atomic pointer addresses and other implementation details that can change across allocations.

+To make tests robust and implementation-agnostic, the test-suite now includes small helpers:

+- `udWith(u *userDefined, cs clauses) *userDefined` (in `engine/text_test.go`) — constructs a `*userDefined` and publishes clauses using `u.setClauses(...)` so expected values don't capture atomic internals.
+- `udWithClauses(u *userDefined, cs []*clause) *userDefined` (in `engine/test_helpers_test.go`) — same purpose, centralized for reuse.
+- `proceduresEqual(exp, act map[procedureIndicator]procedure) bool` and `procedureEqual(exp, act procedure) bool` (in `engine/test_helpers_test.go`) — semantic comparators that compare the public fields and clause contents (pi, raw, bytecode, vars) while intentionally ignoring atomic internals (atomic.Pointer addresses, tombstone counters, etc.).

+Guidelines for contributors:

+- Do not write tests that use `assert.Equal(t, expected, vm.procedures)` or `assert.Equal(t, expectedUD, vm.procedures[pi])` when `expected` or `expectedUD` was constructed as a struct literal containing `clauses:` or direct `u.clauses` fields.
+Instead, use `proceduresEqual` / `procedureEqual` or construct expected values via `udWith` / `udWithClauses` so the expectations reflect semantic behavior only.
+- Keep these helpers centralized in `engine/test_helpers_test.go` to avoid duplication and accidental pointer-sensitive comparisons.
+- If a test needs to assert low-level atomic behavior (for example testing compaction internals), make that explicit and isolate it in a targeted test; prefer deterministic modes (e.g., `PROLOG_SYNC_COMPACT_ON_RETRACT`) so the test can observe and assert internal state deterministically.

+This approach makes tests resilient to future internal changes (different allocation patterns, atomic implementation tweaks) while preserving full semantic verification of interpreter behavior.

 ---

 Created on: 2025-10-29